Registering on the site will allow you to solve Sudoku on different devices and save your progress. Register | Log in

 Sudoku

-The second line has been transformed.
-It now contains 7-2-8-3-pobel-4-9-pobel-6.
-It remains to figure out how to find a place for 1 and 5.
-Let's go down (look at the columns) and see that the center column already has a 5 (3-2-6-8-8-4-5).
-Accordingly, we can place only 1 in the center of square #2.
-The five is "asked" to the end of the second row.
-Thus, the line looks like 7-2-8-3-1-4-9-9-5-5-6.
+The second line has been given a makeover.
+The new version has 7-2-8-3-pobel-4-9-pobel-6.
+We just need to figure out where to put 1 and 5.
+Let's take a look at the columns and see that the centre column already has a 5 (3-2-6-8-8-4-5).
+So, we can only put one in the centre of square #2.
+We need to move the five to the end of the second row.
+So, the line looks like 7-2-8-3-1-4-9-9-5-5-6.

 Sudoku